-- (1) May only be used for aqueous/non-hazardous material. - (2) Must have a screen or appropriate cover over the drain to prevent solid material from entering the drain. - (3) Should have water added periodically to prevent desiccation of the drain trap and exposure to sewer gases. - (4) Should be kept clean and free of debris.
+- May only be used for aqueous/non-hazardous material, never for solvents - Must have a screen or appropriate cover over the drain to prevent solid material from entering the drain. - Should have water added periodically to prevent desiccation of the drain trap and exposure to sewer gases. - Should be kept clean and free of debris.